KunYi/Simple-UEFI-Bootloader/README.md

     2c.
 Now set the terminal to the Simple-UEFI-Bootloader folder and run "./Compile.sh", which should work and output BOOTX64.EFI in the Backend folder. *That's it!*

 3. Looks like we need to build GCC & Binutils.
 Navigate to the "Backend" folder in terminal and do "git clone git://gcc.gnu.org/git/gcc.git" there.
-This will download a copy of GCC 8.0.0, which is what I have been using (need this version for the Simple-Kernel).
+This will download a copy of the latest GCC, which is necessary for "static-pie" support (when combined with Binutils 2.29.1 or later, it allows  statically-linked, position-independent executables to be created; earlier versions do not).
 If that git link ever changes, you'll need to find wherever the official GCC git repository ran off to.

 4. Once GCC has been cloned, in the cloned folder do "contrib/download_prerequisites" and then "./configure -v --build=x86_64-linux-gnu --host=x86_64-linux-gnu --target=x86_64-linux-gnu --prefix=$PWD/../gcc-8 --enable-checking=release --enable-languages=c --disable-multilib"